siobyrne/young-dressage-horse-program-analysis/README.md

 #### Methodology

-For each division, my first step was to find the upper and lower quantiles, and calculate the IQR.
+For each division, my first step was to use Pandas to find the upper and lower quantiles, and calculate the IQR.
 I used a box and whisker plot to visualize the data and outliers.

 After the outliers were identified, I made the decision to drop only the outliers that were artificially low due to missing half of a score.
 Because the overall score is a weighted calculation (scores are worth 40% on day one, 60% on day two) of scores from two different days, a horse that either got eliminated or had to withdraw from one day will have an artificially low overall score.
 All other scores were retained.

-I then created a scatterplot from the remaining scores, performed a linear regression on the data, and calculated the Pearson correlation coefficient and *P* value.
+I then created a scatterplot from the remaining scores, performed a linear regression on the data, and calculated the Pearson correlation coefficient and *P* value using SciPy.

 #### USEF 4 Year Old Scores Analysis
 ![USEF 4 Year Old Division Boxplot](images/usef4-boxplot.png)

-*Figure 10: Box and whisker plot for the USEF 4 Year Old Division Scores*
+*Figure 11: Box and whisker plot for the USEF 4 Year Old Division Scores*

 From the box and whisker plot of all of the scores, I was able to identify the following outliers: